MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 &#42;&#42;Hyper-threading must be disabled.

 > [!NOTE]
+>
-> -   When running the Center as a virtual machine (VM) the Center requires all memory be allocated to the VM, all the time.
-For more information on running ATA Center as a virtual machine, see [ATA Center requirements](https://docs.microsoft.com/advanced-threat-analytics/ata-prerequisites#dynamic-memory)
+> - When running the Gateway as a virtual machine (VM) the Gateway requires all memory be allocated to the VM, all the time.
+For more information on running ATA Gateway as a virtual machine, see [Dynamic memory requirements](https://docs.microsoft.com/advanced-threat-analytics/ata-prerequisites#dynamic-memory)
 > - For optimal performance, set the **Power Option** of the ATA Gateway to **High Performance**.
 > - A minimum of 5 GB of space is required and 10 GB is recommended, including space needed for the ATA binaries, [ATA logs](troubleshooting-ata-using-logs.md), and [performance logs](troubleshooting-ata-using-perf-counters.md).

 ## Related Videos

 - [Choosing the right ATA Gateway type](https://channel9.msdn.com/Shows/Microsoft-Security/ATA-Deployment-Choose-the-Right-Gateway-Type)

 ## See Also

 - [ATA sizing tool](https://aka.ms/atasizingtool)
 - [ATA prerequisites](ata-prerequisites.md)
 - [ATA architecture](ata-architecture.md)